Summertime in the Belgrades

 August 17 – 23

 A Piece of the World

 Click any blue-bordered photo on this page to enlarge it.

-by Martha F. Barkle
+by Martha F. Barkley

 All last summer I was looking for this next novel by famed Maine author of Orphan Train, Christina Baker Kline.
 She presented Orphan Train in Charleston, SC where elementary teachers were familiar with this history of orphans being sent on trains to populate towns at the end of train lines out west.
 Many children's books on the subject.
 Finally Kline's novel reached adults, too, with her fine research and interviews of orphan descendants all over the USA.